 - On Totango log in page, click on "My Company / SSO" button

 - Enter your company domain (the one that your company email ends with)

 - You will be redirected to your company identity provider page.

 - Once your credentials are approved by your company identity provider, you will be logged into Totango application.

 How To Configure It?

 Only Totango global admin can configure SAML SSO in Totango.

 These are the steps to configure SAML SSO in Totango:

-- Go to Authentication settings in Totango Users page.
+- Go to General Settings in Totango Users page.